awsdocs/aws-cpp-developer-guide/doc_source/setup.rst

 .. _setup-from-source:

-Building the SDK from source
+Building the SDK from Source
 ============================

 If you don't use Visual Studio (or don't want to use NuGet), you can build the SDK from source to